 This was the last article in this series and the next article, and the compromised list of all the deductions in this series can be found here.

-Well connected to this series, in order to get a further deep-dive into the theory behind Dissolution of problems, used in the SPPA, SOSD and TDSD methods, is this one.
+Well connected to this series, in order to get a further deep-dive into the theory behind Dissolve the problems, used in the SPPA, SOSD and TDSD methods, is this one.
 It will also go further into dissecting the difference between normal and built-in problems, that we so far briefly have reasoned about.
 The theory behind these methods is extremely important to understand, since it further brings light on WHY they work.
 It also brings the light on the necessity of using them in the first place, for all organizational problem-solving, to be able to make a proper redesign, to achieve a flourishing way of working.
 This in turn leads to WHY methods and frameworks not following the organizational principles therefore will not work, which is further examined in this article.